-Purpose: To discharge emissions to air from a combined cycle power station and ancillary plant Condition requirement Means of monitoring during period under review Compliance achieved?
+Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option (BPO) Site inspections-checked that standard operating procedures to achieve compliance with conditions are followed Outlined when equipment malfunctioned and also when equipment was brought back online Yes 2.
 Outline BPO measures at time of commissioning Report provided in 1998, as required N/A 3.
 Option to review BPO measures No review sought by Council N/A 4.
 Consulting over significant proposed changes Liaison during visits.
 No significant changes undertaken during year N/A 5.
-Provision of reports on specific monitoring/investigations Received December 2020 Yes 6.
+Provision of reports on specific monitoring/investigations Review of Council records.
+Received December 2020.
+Next due in the 2026-2027 year Yes 6.
 Limit on ambient carbon monoxide Not monitored beyond boundary, as continuous CO emission monitoring by the Company gave low results N/A 7.
 Limit on ambient nitrogen oxides Not monitored, as emissions monitored continuously by Contact Energy, and previous ambient monitoring by Council, gave low results N/A 8.
 Limit on other emissions at boundary Not monitored, as emissions monitoring by the Company and dispersion modelling undertaken during AEE stage demonstrated no requirement N/A 9.
 Limits on nitrogen oxides outside start-up or shut-down periods Continuous monitoring by the Company and monthly report to Council Yes 10.
-Limit on nitrogen oxides mass discharge rate Continuous monitoring by the Company and monthly report to Council.
-Yes 11.
+Limit on nitrogen oxides mass discharge rate Continuous monitoring by the Company and monthly report to Council Yes 11.
 Stack height Inspection by Council Yes 12.
 Ecological effects Inspection by Council and observation of vegetation Yes 13.
 Visibility of cooling system plume Inspection and observation by Council and The Company Yes 14.
 Cooling system drift Inspection and observation by Council Yes 15.
 Optional review of consent Review available within 6 months of report being submitted as per condition 8.
-Report submitted December 2020.
-No review required N/A 16.
-Lapse of consent Consent was exercised N/A Ove this erall assessment of consent compli ance and environment performance in respect of High Ove Overall assessment of administrative performance in respect of this consent High
+Next report to be submitted in the 2026-2027 year N/A 16.
+Lapse of consent Consent was exercised N/A